 Total knee replacement

-Diagnosis of total knee replacement
+Preparation of total knee replacement

 Before a knee replacement surgery, be sure to discuss any concerns or questions you have with your doctor.
 You should also make sure you have a plan in place for transportation following surgery since you will not be able to drive yourself home.
 Be prepared to rest for a few days following treatment.